Looking For A Tornado

 “His brain won't let him do anything else.”

-He tried to push it away and mull it over at the same time as he continued talking to Storm.
-Tensions between them lowered as new topics came in; she engaged him about his musical talents and his role in the band, and he couldn’t resist telling her about lyric-writing for Concrete, and how much his life was centered on music, and he ended up on a tangent about the pet project of an album he wanted to put out April next year but that he hadn’t fully pitched to his bandmates yet out of reluctance.
+The jab faded in lieu of the almost-praise and Kato snorted in spite of himself.
+Tensions between them lowered as the topic turned towards music and the band, and he couldn’t resist telling them about lyric-writing for Concrete, and how much his life was centered on music, and he ended up on a tangent about the pet project of an album he wanted to put out April next year but that he hadn’t fully pitched to his bandmates yet out of reluctance.

-“Just go for it,” she encouraged, surprising him; “You’ve been writing it since you were a teenager, so duh it matters to you.
+“Just go for it,” they encouraged, surprising him; “You’ve been writing it since you were a teenager, so duh it matters to you.
 What harm can it do to ask your friends to just go with you on it?”

 He shrugged uncomfortably and grimaced.
 “Well, they could say ‘Absolutely not, you psycho.
 Why can’t you just get over your vendetta against the school system?’”

 “Ehhh...I heard a lot about you from ‘Thena before meeting you, and she never used the word ‘psycho’ even when she could have gotten away with it, so.”
 Storm laughed.
 “And she didn’t talk fondly about school, either.
-It sounds like with your last release you just walked up to everyone brandishing your lyrics and went ‘Look at this album I wrote.
+It sounds like with your last release you just walked up to everyone waving your lyrics around and went ‘Look at this album I wrote.
 We’re doing it,’ and they were like ‘OK,’ no input.
 Just do that again.
 Strong-arm them.”

-Kohao let out a half-huffed chuckle.
+Kato let out a half-huffed chuckle.
 “Pfft, sure, because they deserve that.”
 It was meant to be sarcastic, but discomfort crept in for him with the knowledge that it might not land that way, what with how he’d been acting that night. “...I, y’know—I know they don’t actually,” he clarified.
 “I’ll just ask if they’re willing to let me get this album out of my system.”

 “‘Stage a thing’?”